 The College of St. Scholastica's Upward Bound Math and Science (UBMS) Program has been successfully providing motivation and post-secondary preparatory support since 1995.
 Each year the UBMS Program works with 59 low-income, first-generation youth with the ability to achieve in math and science in Northeastern Minnesota.
-Current UBMS students come from regional high schools such as Barnum, Carlton, Duluth East, Mesabi East, Proctor, South Ridge, Two Harbors, Willow River, and Barnum.
+Current UBMS students come from regional high schools such as Barnum, Carlton, Duluth East, Hermantown, Proctor, Two Harbors and South Ridge.

 WHY ATTEND UBMS?
 You'll meet students just like you!
 Come and meet new friends who are interested in math and science!